zyme/pdm-backend/README.md

 docker-compose -f docker-compose.yaml up
 ```

+Next, ssh to the postgress backend and run `bundle exec rake db:setup`

 # finally, to confirm it worked -- should see "<#> runs, <#> assertions, 0 failures, 0 errors, 0 skips" at the end
 bundle exec rake test
 ```